newchuyalong/libgdx-learning/Bullet Wrapper   Debugging.md

 Then select the correct `javaw.exe` process of your app in the list of available processes and attach the debugger with the "Attach" button.

+*Note: with MS VC++ 2010 you'll have to first enable Tools->Settings->Expert Settings to get an option to attach to process.*

 ### Debugging ###
 For testing if this setup works one might add a breakpoint to `btDiscreteDynamicsWorld.stepSimulation`.
 The file containing this code is in `gdxBullet -> Source Files -> BulletDynamics -> Dynamics -> btDiscreteDynamicsWorld.cpp`.